 Needless to say, your business growth will benefit too.
 According to research, companies with happy employees out-perform their competition by a mind-blowing 20% and bring in 1.2-1.7% more revenue than their peer businesses.

 Employees who shout about you

 Employees who feel invested in and looked after by the company they work for will want to shout about it if the opportunity arises.

 Employees who promote a brand to their network are known as brand ambassadors.
-At one time brand ambassadors were restricted to founders of businesses and other high-flying positions, however the recent rise of social media has made it possible for employees to spread the word, too.
+At one time, brand ambassadors were restricted to founders of businesses and other high-flying positions, however the recent rise of social media has made it possible for employees to spread the word, too.

 Attract high quality candidates

-They now typically spend more time looking into the growth opportunities available to them as well as employee benefits and the company culture the business has adopted.
+They now typically spend more time looking into the progression opportunities available to them, as well as employee benefits and the company culture the business has adopted.

 If you’re wanting to get the best talent through the door, you’ll need to make sure what you have to offer is appealing.
 And proving that you’re invested in your culture by pledging to put your people first is definitely something worth shouting about in a job spec.

 Join our community today for free